Dre Campbell Farm

 The Enoz Flea Trap is a safe and effective way to trap and kill fleas and other crawling and flying insects.

 It’s also really easy to use.
-Just plug it in, and the light and warmth attract the critters.
+Just plug it in, and the light and warmth attract the fleas.
 The glue board will then trap them.
 Replace the glue board when it is full.

 Takeaway